-Jacksonville-Duval County will support, prioritize, and implement programs designed to address housing, community, and economic development needs and further the objectives outlined under the Consolidated 5-Year Strategic Plan and those of the United States Department of Housing and Urban Development (HUD).
-Jacksonville-Duval County will continue to prioritize providing affordable, decent, safe, and sanitary housing to low- to moderate-income individuals.
+Jacksonville-Duval County is committed to supporting, prioritizing, and implementing programs that address housing, community, and economic development needs.
+These efforts align with the objectives outlined in the Consolidated 5-Year Strategic Plan and the goals of the United States Department of Housing and Urban Development (HUD).
+The County will continue to focus on providing affordable, decent, safe, and sanitary housing for individuals with low to moderate incomes.